 In 1991, a severe storm struck the city of Chihuahua, causing significant physical damage as well as something more important; it awakened social consciousness in people.
 In that moment, a group of men and women from the private sector emerged who were willing to help the government with reconstruction.
 There was a meeting among the entrepreneurial associations to discuss how they could collaborate with the government.
-They concluded that businesses and enterprises would donate an extra 10% of the total amount paid on the ISN (a tax paid by business in Mexico).
-The Trusts raised by this mechanism were to be administered by a committee of businessman.
+They concluded that businesses and enterprises would donate an extra 10% of the total amount paid on the ISN (a tax paid by business in Mexico to the state).
+The funds raised by this mechanism were to be administered by a committee of business leaders.